 New SEAT Ateca 2020

-“The new SEAT Ateca does not only keep his strength, like an outstanding robustness – proven in durability tests, but it also brings a new dimension to safety and convenience.
-This is achieved with a host of integrated systems that makes the compact SUV among the safest and most advanced in the market,” said Axel Andorff, Executive Vice-president for Research and Development at SEAT.
-“From the ability to offer supervised automated driving in certain scenarios to aiding the driver when leaving a parking space, the new SEAT Ateca gives both drivers and pedestrians increased peace of mind.”
+“The new SEAT Ateca keeps its outstanding robustness, but it also brings a new dimension to safety and convenience through a host of integrated systems that make the compact SUV among the safest and most advanced in the market,” said Werner Tietz, Executive Vice-president for Research and Development at SEAT.
+“From the ability to offer supervised automated driving in certain scenarios to aiding the driver when leaving a parking space, the new SEAT Ateca makes the life of our customers easier and safer.

 The new SEAT Ateca is arguably one of the safest vehicles in its segment, offering a range of new advanced driver assistance systems (ADAS) that few competitors do.
 It’s been developed to see more of its surroundings, able to react to obstacles on the road, and because of these technologies the SEAT Ateca can sense its environment, offering optimised protection no matter what scenario occurs.